nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo previous command
-2. TaskBoss undoes previous command and returns to a state before previous command.<br>
+2. TaskBoss undoes previous command and returns to a state before the previous command. <br>
 Use case ends

 **Extensions**

 2a.
-There is no previous command to undo
+Previous command is invalid

 > 2a1.
-TaskBoss displays a "cannot undo" error message. <br>
+TaskBoss shows "cannot undo" error message. <br>
 Use case ends.

 #### Use case: Export tasks to an existing file

 **MSS**

-1. User requests to export data to existing file from TaskBoss for data storage
+1. User requests to export tasks to an existing file for data storage
 2. TaskBoss changes the storage location, and saves all existing data into the new file. <br>
 Use case ends